‘Sexbot’ Author Patrick Quinlan on CIA Sexbots, Mind Downloads and Immortality

 There are sex doll products being made in the United States and Japan at this moment, like the RealDoll and the Honey Doll, that look startlingly like real people.
 They are also designed to feel like real people, in the sense of having flesh and orifices that seem real.
 But these products don't move on their own and have no intelligence.
 They're just dolls, like the old sex dolls, only a lot more lifelike.

 There are also people who are at least trying to make sex robots.
-There's something in the United States called True Companion which is making and marketing a sex robot called Roxxxy for just under a thousands dollars.
+There's something in the United States called True Companion which is making and marketing a sex robot called Roxxxy for just under a thousand dollars.
 There's a reason why RealDolls run about $6,000, and Roxxxy goes for $995.
 I've seen videos of Roxxxy in action here and there on the Internet.
 She doesn't look real.
 She is bizarre and disturbing to watch.
 Personally, I wouldn't go near one of these things because I'd be afraid something might break off.

 What seems to be missing is the will (or the financial incentive) to wed something like RealDoll to some of the advanced robotics going on now.
 A Japanese scientist named Hiroshi Ishiguro, and the people who work with him, have made gigantic strides in recent years in creating robots that look and move and make facial expressions very much like humans do.
 They call these robots geminoids, and they're part of his ongoing project to study the interface of humanity with technology.